 International IP Index 2021: US top the list followed by UK and Germany

 Recently, the US Chamber of Commerce Global Innovation Policy Center (GIPC) released their Ninth Annual International IP index titled “Recovery through Ingenuity”.
 This index provides the global intellectual property ranking comparing the world’s developed and emerging markets.
 The index shows that despite the pandemic, the global performance of IP has improved with the United States, Japan, and Europe taking the top spot.
 Various other emerging markets have shown improvements such as United Arab Emirates, China, and Mexico which shows that the strong IP economies have played a tremendous role in combating Covid-19.
-This report covers 53 global economies across 50 unique indicators whereby, 32 indicators have shown positive improvement over the 2020 report despite pandemic.
+This report covers 53 global economies across 50 unique indicators whereby, 32 indicators have shown positive improvement over the 2020 report despite pandemics.

 As per the information released in the GIPC, this index “illustrates that economies with the most effective IP frameworks are more likely to achieve the socio-economic benefits needed to combat COVID-19, including greater access to venture capital, increased private sector investment in research and development, and over 10 times more clinical trial activity.”

 The report stated that such IP regimes have worked in the development of therapeutic solutions to combat Covid-19 which included the development of vaccines.
 Such strong measures are the result of decades of scientific research which was quickly employed during the pandemic and was made available to the public.
 The report states that “As governments pivot their focus to the distribution of the vaccine, IP will be critical to facilitating licensing and technology transfer while also expediting the manufacturing and delivery of vaccines and therapeutics.”